ccz181078/Coq-BB5/CoqBB5/BB5/BB5_Extraction/README.md

 ### OCaml setup

 Compiling the BB5 extraction with OCaml 5 has proven less prone to compiler stack overflows than with OCaml 4 (which is used to compile the proof, see `../README.md`).
-Using [opam](https://opam.ocaml.org/doc/Install.html), you can run the following:
+Using [opam](https://opam.ocaml.org/doc/Install.html), run the following:

 ```
 opam switch 5.1.1